 - Some dye-free sprinkles for funfetti pancakes are also a fun option for kids!

-Step 1: To a large mixing bowl, add the dry ingredients (oat flour, baking powder, and salt).
+- Step 1: To a large mixing bowl, add the dry ingredients (oat flour, baking powder, and salt).

-Step 2: Mix the dry ingredients together and make a well in the center.
+- Step 2: Mix the dry ingredients together and make a well in the center.
 Add the remaining wet ingredients and whisk together.

-Tips for the Best Oat Flour Pancakes
+Sara's Tips for Fluffy Oat Flour Pancakes

 - Allow batter to rest for 5 minutes before making pancakes.
 Oat flour absorbs moisture as it sits.
-Letting the batter rest so it can hydrate and thicken will result in irresistible fluffy pancakes.
+Letting the batter rest so it can hydrate and thicken will result in irresistibly fluffy pancakes.

 - Cook over medium heat.
 If the griddle/skillet is too hot they will brown too fast without cooking through.

-Serving and Topping Ideas
+Serving and Topping Suggestions

 - Baked or air fried apples